 The cloud storage option you should choose depends largely on how much you’re willing to pay.
 If you want free space, Google crushes the competition with 15GB—Microsoft and Apple both need to up their game.
 The 100GB for $1.99 level is a good deal for most people and equals the capacity Microsoft gives you with OneDrive.

 Apple’s iCloud gives you 200GB for $2.99, which is the minimum you’re going to have to spend if you plan to back up iOS devices to the cloud along with photos and videos.
 Google matches Apple’s price and storage at this level.
-There’s a $0.99 tier below that, but even 50GB will fill up fast when you’re backing up your iPhone and all its photos.
+There’s a $0.99 tier below that, but even 50GB will fill up fast when you’re backing up your iPhone and all its photos and videos.

 If you want to spend ten bucks a month, you’ll get 2TB from either Google or Apple, but Microsoft will give you six accounts with 1TB each, plus Office apps.
 That’s a sweet deal.